shenwei356/kmcp/docs/usage.md

     -H/--min-hic-ureads-qcov     0.55   0.7   0.7   0.75   0.8   0.8
     -P/--min-hic-ureads-prop     0.01   0.1   0.2   0.1    0.1   0.15

+Notes on mode=0:
+  1. For detecting pathogens in samples of ultra-low depth, the flag -v/--mode-0-ultra-low-depth can be used to increase the sensitivity of targets with only a few reads.
+But note that the total reads number and genome coverage will be overestimated.

 Taxonomy data:
   1. Mapping references IDs to TaxIds: -T/--taxid-map